LucyHeath/ChamPeakx/README.md

 ![Filter search code snippet](https://user-images.githubusercontent.com/114397080/210779509-211f18ff-5ca1-4980-8943-6ee44e4d9bf1.png)

 ### Mountaineering route detail page
 Clicking on the route from the index page brings the user to the single route detail page.
-Here they can reviw the route beta, including an image of the route,the peak and route name whcih are highlighted with icons and the use off tooltips on hover.
-The description of the route and an inforgraphic display give further detail.
+Here they can review the route beta, including an image of the route, the peak and route names (which are highlighted with icons and the use off tooltips on hover).
+Below the piture sits the description and an infographic display.

 ![Screenshot 2023-01-05 at 12 42 07](https://user-images.githubusercontent.com/114397080/210782712-bb7b6935-1690-4aa9-8580-295268114a6f.png)

-The infographic display has a drawer which can be toggled to diplay a guide on route grades, and the infographics themselves again use tooltips to provide context.
+The infographic display has a drawer which can be toggled to diplay more info about the climbing grades and the infographics themselves again use tooltips to provide further detail.

 ![Screenshot 2023-01-05 at 12 46 41](https://user-images.githubusercontent.com/114397080/210783470-c961a10f-3126-48d4-8715-3c1a7cbe9b95.png)